 The video below looks at HOW much coffee you can use in the Garden

-#3 – Create a Ring Of Protection
+#3 – Used Coffee Grounds For Plants Offers A Ring Of Protection

 Place a protective ring of used coffee grounds around these vulnerable plants.
-Or try diatomaceous earth for the pests.
+Or try adding diatomaceous earth to control pests.

-Best of all, using this simple all natural solution can help you avoid using any toxic pesticides around your food!
+Best of all, using this simple, all-natural solution can help you avoid using any toxic pesticides around your food!

-Coffee beans are full of nutrients like nitrogen, phosphorus, potassium, copper, and magnesium.
+Coffee grounds contain nutrients like nitrogen, phosphorus, potassium, copper, and magnesium.

-Let this sit a few days to allow the nutrients from the coffee to seep into the water.
-The resulting liquid is your liquid fertilizer.
+Let this sit for a few days to allow the nutrients from the coffee to seep into the water.
+The resulting brew is your liquid fertilizer.